artursniegowski/Mastering_React.js_through_Projects/README.md

 Fully customizable table components that can render data based on props.
 Sorting table allows users to pass sorting functions and data as props for dynamic sorting. </br>
 - Reusable Custom Counter Component:</br>
 Demonstrates the use of useReducer and custom hooks to manage and display count values.</br>

+## 16_playlist_app </br>
+The 16_playlist_app is a React-based application that serves as an exemplary showcase of using Redux Toolkit to manage application state effectively.
+It demonstrates how to configure and organize a Redux project, create actions, dispatch them, and use Redux Toolkit functions, including configureStore, createSlice, useDispatch, and useSelector.
+This project focuses on managing playlists of movies and songs, allowing users to add, remove, and reset these playlists.</br>
+Key Features:</br>
+1. Redux Integration: The project uses Redux Toolkit to handle application state.
+It showcases the following key concepts:</br>
+- configureStore: The application sets up a Redux store using configureStore to manage the state.</br>
+- createSlice: It defines two slices, songsSlice and moviesSlice, each with their own reducers and initial state.</br>
+- Custom Action: A custom action called reset is created using createAction and shared between the slices to reset both playlists.</br>
+2. Playlist Management:</br>
+- Add Song/Movie: Users can add random songs or movies to their respective playlists.
+The random data is generated using the Faker.js library.</br>
+- Remove Item: Each song and movie in the playlist has a corresponding 'X' button for removal.</br>
+- Reset Playlists: A "Reset Both Playlists" button allows users to reset both the song and movie playlists simultaneously.</br>